-The Everest base camp trek is one of the most adventurous and thrilling treks in Asia, which along with different kinds of trails also has the enchanting scenic natural beauty to please you with.
+The trek to Everest camp base is one of the most adventurous and thrilling treks in Asia, which along with different kinds of trails also has the enchanting scenic natural beauty to please you with.
 The camp base, located in the Khumbu region of Nepal, is the gateway to the highest mountain peak in the world, therefore it’s also called “steps to heaven”.
 The trekkers would garner a wholesome experience of himalayan culture for as long as 12 days as they trail through the different himalayan villages with each composting its unique culture.
 The plan of expedition of the Everest Base Camp is tailored such that trekkers don’t feel burdened and get a good time to spend around the different sites they pass by during the journey.
-During the EBC trek while passing through its shaded trails, rough and steep terrains you’d get to explore the beautiful sunset views from the sightseeing location in the village Dingboche.
+During the trek while passing through its shaded trails, rough and steep terrains you’d get to explore the beautiful sunset views from the sightseeing location in the village Dingboche.

 Each day of the expedition would take a minimum of 4 to 5 hours of trek to complete the journey to the destination point.
 The leftover hours of the day could be well spent in discovering the place of your stay and at some places you’ll stay mandatorily for acclimatisation purposes, on such days exploring local markets and sightseeing locations would be best.
 The major and important highlighted places like Namche Bazaar, Tengboche Monastery at Dingboche, Imja Khola Valley and other places would be fun to explore as well.

 Day 2: Move from Monjo towards Namche Bazaar over a trek of 2 to 3 hours.

 Day 3: Stay at Namache for the purpose of acclimatisation.
-A short stroll of 20 to 30 minute to Namche Museum.
+A short stroll of 20 to 30 minutes to Namche Museum.

 Day 5: A 3 hour long trek from Deoboche via Pangboche.
 Another 2.5 hours trek to the village of Dingboche.

-Day 7: You’d aim to reach Lobuche by crossing Dudh koshi river.
+Day 7: You’d aim to reach Lobuche by crossing Dudh Koshi river.

 Day 9: Descend back to Kala Patthar from Gorak Shep in around 3 hours.